Breonna Taylor protesters sat on the Kentucky attorney general’s lawn. Police charged 87 with felonies.

 The investigation reached the attorney general’s office on May 13, after the local prosecutor passed it on because of a conflict of interest.
 Cameron, who is serving as the special prosecutor investigating Taylor’s death, has said his office is doing an independent probe and reviewing evidence provided by Louisville police’s public integrity unit.

 “An investigation of this magnitude, when done correctly, requires time and patience,” he said at a news conference on June 18.
-Cameron has declined to set deadlines or lay out a timeline for his investigation, despite public appeals for him to do so.
+Cameron has declined to set deadlines or provide a timeline for his investigation, despite public appeals for him to do so.

 “I have a specific obligation to see that anyone accused of a crime is accorded procedural justice and that guilt is decided upon the basis of sufficient evidence, rather than public opinion,” he said.